- Grand Canyon University - B.S. in Justice Studies and M.S. in Criminal Justice: Law Enforcement

 Becoming a Game Warden

 Fish and game wardens are sworn police officers who typically work for state and federal fish and wildlife agencies.
 Not to be confused with conservationists, game wardens are law enforcement agents who patrol conservation areas and waterways to enforce laws specific to wildlife, hunting, boating and fishing.
 They investigate damage to crops and property caused by wildlife, collect biological data, inspect commercial fishing operations and seize any equipment connected with suspected violation of laws.
 Fish and game wardens may also be called to investigate pollution, improper disposal of hazardous materials and homeland security cases.
-According to the Bureau of Labor Statistics, there were 6,640 fish and game wardens in the U.S. as of May 2013.
-The majority, 6,150 sworn officers, worked for state governments.
+According to the Bureau of Labor Statistics, there were 6,800 fish and game wardens in the U.S. as of May 2019.

 Fish & Game Warden Duties